elgentos/best-practices/README.md

 ## Often used prismic elements or pages

-Included list of often udes prismic magento elements/pages.
+Included list of often used prismic magento elements/pages.
+By no means complete

-- landing page
+- Landing page
+- Header navigation
 - Footer navigation
 - about us page
 - Usps
--
+[...more]

+## Notes

+For the prismic part alone a lot of work needs to be done for this repo to be of any use.
+It needs input on the setup of the project, folder structure and included elements/pages/slices/statuc elements and posibly more.

+Other often used magento elements can be added.
+Perhaps a list of usefull modules with their use cases.
+But a case could be made to keep this repository soley a list of prismicio elements with their basic implementations and perhaps links to projects where they are in use.